mcyandex/chatbot-node.js/README.md

-# GiphyJS
+# Chatbot NodeJS

-Project based on nodeJS, express and mongoDB.
-Composed by frontend/backend with register and login users.
+Chatbot with NodeJS and Express